Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Local recomposition in fiber language

 \subsection{Local uniform regime and stable fiber control}

-The first regime in which the local recomposition becomes effective is the one in which the level geometry remains quantitatively stable on an interval of level values.
-In that context, the weighted expression
+The first regime in which the local recomposition becomes effective is the one where the geometry of the level sets remains quantitatively stable on a level interval.
+In this context, the weighted expression